tsnorri/grav-plugin-twig-xpath-filter/README.md

 ## Usage

 The plugin adds one Twig filter, namely `xpath`.
 It takes the filtering expression as an argument and returns the HTML from each of the filtered elements concatenated.
+The second argument, if set to true, causes the filter to return an instance of `DOMNodeList` instead; the default is false.

 For example, to select the second `p` element from anywhere in the document:

 ```
 {{ page.content|xpath('(//p)[2]') }}